carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 ~~~
 {: .language-python}

-Now, we need to read the `mini-genomes.blast` file that we produce in episode 4.
+Now, we need to read the `mini-genomes.blast` file that we produced in the episode of [Understanding Pangenomes with BLAST](https://paumayell.github.io/pangenomics/04-manual-pangenomes/index.html).

 ~~~
 os.getcwd()